 You will be busy, so you shouldn't make other plans during orientation.
 Your days start early and end after dinner (with fun activities in the evenings).
 Of course the days are fun, but there is definitely a lot going on.
 We know that everything can be a little overwhelming, and we take that into account when planning and scheduling activities.
 We make sure to include down time each day, so you have space to breathe, relax, and get situated.

 Know that only a fraction of students are on campus.
 Also, don't forget all the people you'll meet in classes, clubs, at events, and on buses (seriously).
-Some people meet their best friends on their halls, in their orientation groups, in hall meetings, or while studying for finals.
+Some people meet their best friends on their mods/halls, in their orientation groups, in residential meetings, or while studying for finals.
 Also, college can change people; those loud, annoying folks jumping around upstairs may just become your best buddies come spring!